Low-Risk, Low-Cost Software (≤$10,000) Purchase Program Frequently Asked Questions

-The Standard for Delegated Authority for Procurement of Low-Risk Software and IT Services is in effect from August 1, 2022 through December 31, 2022 to enable a pilot of delegated authority for low-risk procurement of certain software and IT services.
+The Standard for Delegated Authority for Procurement of Low-Risk Software and IT Services establishes delegated authority for low-risk procurement of certain software and IT services.

 What is considered “low-risk, low-cost” software?